Zendro-dev/Zendro-dev.github.io/README.md

 If you have any questions or comments, please don't hesitate to contact us via an issue [here](https://github.com/Zendro-dev/Zendro-dev.github.io/issues).
 Tag your issue as a question or bug and we will try to answer as quick as possible.

+## SHOW ME HOW IT LOOKS!

+Would you like to see Zendro in action before deciding to learn more?
+That's fine!
+We set up a Dummy Zendro Instance for you to explore [Zendro's graphical user interface](https://zendro.conabio.gob.mx) and [Zendro's API](https://zendro.conabio.gob.mx/dummy_api).
+The tutorials on how to [use Zendro day to day](## Using Zendro day to day) of the section below use this instance, so go there to start exploring.

 ## HOW-TO GUIDES: